brikis98/yevgeniy-brikman-homepage/_posts/2013-03-14-what-my-grandfather-taught-me-about.md

 were the only ones that could keep up with him on a walk.

 He also loved a good conversation and became quite good at that too.
-Every family dinner would start with the a toast from my
+Every family dinner would start with a toast from my
-grandfather: he'd stand up, raise his glass, and inspire everyone with a few well thought out sentences.
+grandfather: he'd stand up, raise his glass, and inspire everyone with a few well-thought-out sentences.
 Sometimes he'd throw in a joke or even a poem.
 And he could talk to anyone.
 Language barriers didn't matter: Russian, Ukranian, German, Yiddish, even learning a little English at an old age.
 The language of kindness and a smile is universal.